Making an application

 We strongly recommend that you read the below information on the various steps of the process before starting your application, to give yourself the best chance of succeeding.

-Complete our online Match-me quiz, which is designed to show you what it’s like to work at Network Rail and based on your answers we will give you an indication as to whether you’re likely to be a good match for one of our roles or not.
-Take the Match-me quiz.
+Complete our online Match-me quiz, which is designed to show you what it’s like to work with us and based on your answers we'll give you an indication as to whether you’re likely to be a good match for one of our roles or not.
+In order to take the quiz you will first need to register as a new candidate, however this does not mean you are under any obligation to go on and submit a full application.

 If on completion of the Match-me quiz you are encouraged to apply for one of our programmes, the next step is to complete our short online application form.
 There are no lengthy questions contained in the application form, it is mainly collecting your biographical data.
 This can be followed immediately by taking our Situational Judgement Test (SJT), although you can return to complete this at another time if you prefer.